-- 3.15 'Virement' is the financing of an increase in expenditure or a reduction in income in one head of the approved revenue budget from another head in the revenue budget. - 3.16 A Head of Service, in consultation with the Chief Finance Officer, may approve aggregate virements of up to £500 within a Head of Service's budget.
+- 3.18 Virement' is the financing of an increase in expenditure or a reduction in income in one head of the approved revenue budget from another head in the revenue budget. - 3.19 A Head of Service, in consultation with the Chief Finance Officer, may approve aggregate virements of up to £5,000 within a Head of Service's budget. - 3.20 A Corporate Director, in consultation with the Chief Finance Officer, may approve aggregate virements of up to £10,000. - 3.21 Virement outside these limits is a matter for the Chief Executive and Chief Finance Officer in consultation with the Leader of the Council or, in the Leader's absence, the Deputy Leader, up to £40,000, and above that must be referred to the Executive Board. - 3.22 No proposal for virement between the revenue estimates for which different Heads of Service or Corporate Directors are responsible shall take place unless the Heads of Service or Corporate Directors whose estimates will be affected have been consulted and agree or the virement has been approved by the Senior Management Team in accordance with the limits within this regulation. - 3.23 The Chief Executive and Corporate Directors, in consultation with the Chief Finance Officer may approve virements between capital projects up to 25% (maximum £40,000) of the capital programme budget.
+Any decisions on virements will be reported to the Executive Board with the quarterly budget monitoring reports. - 3.24 All proposals for virement shall be put in writing.

-- 3.17 A Corporate Director, in consultation with the Chief Finance Officer, may approve aggregate virements of up to £5000. - 3.18 Virement outside these limits is a matter for the Chief Executive and Chief Finance Officer in consultation with the Leader of the Council and Chairman of the relevant Policy Committee or their nominated deputy up to £30,000 and above that must be referred to the Council. - 3.19 No proposal for virement between the revenue estimates for which different Heads of Service or Corporate Directors are responsible shall take place unless the Heads of Service or Corporate Directors whose estimates will be affected have been consulted and agree or the virement has been approved by the Senior Management Team in accordance with the limits within this regulation. - 3.20 The Chief Executive and Corporate Directors, in consultation with the Chief Finance Officer may approve virements between capital projects up to 10% (maximum £25,000) of the capital programme budget. - 3.21 All proposals for virement shall be put in writing. - 3.22 Written details of any virement authorised by the Chief Executive or a Corporate Director shall be sent to the Chief Finance Officer within 10 working days of their authorisation. - 3.23 Nothing in these rules shall prevent the Emergency Planning Committee from incurring expenditure which is essential to meet any immediate needs created by a sudden emergency or which is referable to S138 of the Local Government Act 1972 or the Civil Contingencies Act 2004, subject to such action being reported forthwith to the Policy Finance & Strategic Performance Committee.
+- 3.25 Written details of any virement authorised by the Chief Executive or a Corporate Director shall be sent to the Chief Finance Officer within 10 working days of their authorisation. - 3.26 Nothing in these rules shall prevent the Executive Board when dealing with an emergency planning situation from incurring expenditure which is essential to meet any immediate needs created by a sudden emergency or which is referable to S138 of the Local Government Act 1972 or the Civil Contingencies Act 2004, subject to such action being reported to Council as soon as appropriate.